The

 the 28th of May 1948.

-reintroduction of the Fox Moths meant that Greymouth gained and Okuru regained
+reintroduction of the Fox Moths meant that not only Greymouth but Okuru also regained

 regular flights by NAC.
 The northern Fox Moth service flew Monday to Saturday.